Want to make breastfeeding successful? Whether you’re first time mom or not, here are breastfeeding secrets that just might surprise you.

 Instead, introduce it early enough that he has time to feel comfortable with the bottle.
 So that should he reject it at first, you still have time to get him used to it without the stress of wondering whether he’s going hungry at home.

 And when you do, have someone else give him the bottle and leave the room when they do.
-For instance, have dad or your regular caregiver offer the bottle while you step into the next room.
+For instance, have your partner or regular caregiver offer the bottle while you step into the next room.
 Your baby will feel less confused about why he’s drinking from an unfamiliar item with you right there.

 10. Make sure baby’s mouth covers a wide area of the breast

-When your baby is latched, his mouth should take in part, if not all, of the dark part of your breast, the areola.
-As he sucks, he’ll be squeezing the milk ducts beneath that area to draw the breast milk out.
+When your baby is latched, her mouth should take in part, if not all, of the dark part of your breast, the areola.
+As she sucks, she’ll be squeezing the milk ducts beneath that area to draw the breast milk out.

-He won’t be able to do the same if he’s only sucking on the protruding part of the nipple.
+She won’t be able to do the same if she’s only sucking on the protruding part of the nipple.
 Plus, it’ll pinch and hurt you, whereas a wider mouth over the areola should hurt much less.
-So encourage him to open wide before latching and sucking so he’s taking in the entire areola, and not just the nipple.
+So, encourage her to open wide before latching and sucking so she’s taking in the entire areola, and not just the nipple.

 11. Use breast milk to soothe and prep your nipples